Greece Digital Nomad Visa Guide (2024)

 If we start to name all of the areas and monuments you should visit, we would need to write at least 3 new blog posts, hence, we will mention only a few of them:

-• Olympia Archeological site,
+- Olympia Archeological Site,

-• Meteora,
+- Meteora,

-• Delphi, and
+- Delphi, and

-Benefit #3: Moderate cost of living
+Benefit #2: Moderate cost of living

-Cost of living in Greece is moderate.
+The cost of living in Greece is moderate.

 If you live in a 1-bedroom apartment in a bigger city, such as Athens, you can pay your monthly rent and bills and buy groceries for a whole month for around €1,500 (~$1,608).

 Naturally, if your spouse and children come with you to Greece, you will need to spend more.
-The amount between €2,300 and €2,500 (~$2,465–$2,680) would be enough for a household of 4 members in a bigger city.
+A household of 4 members in a bigger city would spend around €2,800 (~$3,054.49) (without rent).

 On the other hand, if you live in smaller cities like Chania, Rethymno, or even Larissa, your expenses will be even lower.

-Benefit #4: Good healthcare system
+Benefit #3: Good healthcare system

 Hospitals in bigger cities are good and well-equipped.
 In rural areas, there are small clinics that are mostly attached to bigger hospitals from nearby cities.
+Furthermore, every island in Greece has its own clinic and a doctor on call.

 The main advantage of smaller clinics is that you can get your treatment faster, however, if a patient is in a serious condition, it is probable they would send them to the hospital in a larger, nearby city.